Tapper (video game): Re-releases

 A reinterpretation of the game for mobile devices, Tapper World Tour, was released in 2011.

 Clones

 Novasoft published a clone in 1984 called Brew Master for the TRS-80 Color Computer.
 A slightly altered version of Tapper appears as the Milk Bar minigame in Barnyard (2006).
 A similar version is on the virtual pet website Neopets as one of the minigames for the Altador Cup event.

 A clone called Nuka Tapper is included in Fallout 76 as a minigame with Fallout-themed graphics.

 In popular culture

-Tapper is one of the games included in Disney's Wreck-It Ralph and its sequel Ralph Breaks the Internet with the bartender voiced by Maurice LaMarche.
-The version of the game featured in the film is a combination of the Budweiser and root-beer versions.
+Tapper is one of the games included in Disney's 2012 film Wreck-It Ralph and its 2018 sequel Ralph Breaks the Internet with the bartender voiced by Maurice LaMarche.
+The version of the game featured in both the films is a combination of the Budweiser and rootbeer versions.